-If your shipments are damaged or lost during transport, who covers the loss?
+If they are damaged or lost, how are your shipments covered during transport?
 Many mistakenly believe that the carrier covers the full value of the shipment, but this is far from the truth, a research from Consignor shows.

-In 1956 the UN formed the international CMR Convention, which deals with legal issues concerning international road transport.
+In 1956 the UN formed the international CMR Convention, which deals with legal issues concerning international road transport and how shipments are covered during transport.
 All European countries have adopted this legislation when it comes to international road transport.

 This means that if the carrier is responsible for damaged or lost parcels during international road transport, he covers, according to the CMR Convention, up to 8.33 SDR per kg damaged or lost goods.
 This equates to around 9 EURO.
 This means, if an iPad with a value of 540 EURO, weighing 650 g, gets completely damaged during transportation, the compensation will be to: 0,650 kg x 9 = 6 EURO.
 The consignor’s loss will then be 534 EURO.